jonhjelm/docs-and-training/README.md

   Description and requirements of synchronous services, asynchronous services, and applications.
 Read this if you're wondering what kind of service you need to develop for a certain use case.

+* Virtual-machine setup: Currently, each partner developing CAxMan services needs one or more dedicated virtual machines in the Arctur cloud.
+On the CAxMan eRoom, you find [instructions on the VM setup](https://project.sintef.no/eRoomReq/Files/math/CAxMan/0_4115a/CAxMan%20VM%20instructions.pdf).

 * [Deployment strategy](infrastructure_overview/deployment_strategy.md):
   Why do we recommend Docker for service deployment?
-How should I set up my VM(s)?
+How should I configure my VM(s)?
 How do I deploy several Docker containers when I have only a single available port?
 Learn about the CAxMan deployment strategy here.